-A substantive development of new formal approaches to causality in the 1970s and 1980s precipitated a change in attitude towards the scientific investigation of causal questions.
-The change was led by the development of two largely intertranslatable mathematical frameworks, the potential outcome framework and the causal graphical models framework.
-These frameworks integrated three concepts central to the notion of causation: (i) the connection between the underlying causal relations and observed data, (ii) the difference that interventions can make to a causal system, and (iii) counterfactual statements about a system.
+A substantive development of new formal approaches to causality in the 1970s and 1980s precipitated a change in attitude toward the scientific investigation of causal questions.
+The change was led by the development of two largely intertranslatable mathematical frameworks: the potential outcome framework and the causal graphical models framework.
+These frameworks integrated three concepts central to the notion of causation: (1) the connection between the underlying causal relations and observed data, (2) the difference that interventions can make to a causal system, and (3) counterfactual statements about a system.
 All of these aspects of causality play a central role in scientific testing and explanation, often constituting the goal of scientific inquiry itself.

 The mathematization of questions of causality has resulted in the development of inference techniques and learning methods to infer causal relations from data.
 These formal approaches are now starting to spread throughout the applied sciences, where just about any field of study is seeing a renewed and explicit interest in tackling causality.

-Broad application of these theoretical frameworks in scientific domains requires not only conceptual clarity and 'in-principle' methods, but a detailed understanding of how the methods behave in practice, how to scale and approximate the ideally desired computations and to optimize methods for the particular constraints present in a domain.
+Broad application of these theoretical frameworks in scientific domains requires not only conceptual clarity and "in principle" methods, but a detailed understanding of how the methods behave in practice, how to scale and approximate the ideally desired computations, and how to optimize methods for the particular constraints present in a domain.

 sympa [at] lists.simons.berkeley.edu (body: subscribe%20causalityannouncements2022%40lists.simons.berkeley.edu) (Click here to subscribe to our announcements email list for this program).